citlyze docs

 Priority

-Priority is based on repeated gaps, prompt value, engine weight, confidence, and estimated effort.
+Priority reflects the strength and recurrence of the supporting evidence, along with the likely value and practicality of addressing the gap.
 High priority does not mean the action is automated; it means the gap is worth reviewing first.

 Recommendations can be triggered by signals such as: